uwetom/Principles-of-3D-Maya-tutorials/worksheet_2.1_ box_modeling.md

 ![move back of character](images/worksheet_2/move_vertecies_back.png)

-- You can now go back into the perspective view by pressing the button on the left.
+- You can now go back into the perspective view by pressing the button on the left. ( or tapping the space bar and again over the persp panel)

 ![perspective view button](images/worksheet_2/perspective_view.png)